AlessandroBoschiPolimi/nmpde-projects/README.md

 Note: comments are now supported by our parser, but it ignores only lines starting with '#'.

 It's possible to submit multiple jobs in the same execution, each must start with a line with exactly 5 '-'.
+If the job starts with 4 '-' it is skipped, any other amount crashes the execution.

+The optional parameters for the meshes are
+- `file`: mandatory `filename`
+- `cube`: optional `int`, representing the refinement of the mesh; the default is 1, corresponding to 6 subdivisions along each dimension; the parameter multiplies the subdivisions per dimension, so don't go past 3 if you want to see the results within a lifetime.

 The possible values for `Neumann function` are
 - `bowl_pull_out` representing a force pulling in the direction normal to surface of an ellipsoid, and as parameters expects a double representing the scaling of the force.